NEASQC/WP6_QNLP/README.md

 This subdirectory contains the relevant datasets used in the models.
 For example, consider the [complete_dataset.json](./neasqc_wp61/data/complete_dataset.json).
 In this dataset, a list of true or false labelled sentences of varying grammatical structure is contained.
 We can use this dataset in sentence classification training as in the alpha model.

 # Doc
-In this subdirectory,relecant documentation and tutorials are contained.
+In this subdirectory,relevant documentation and tutorials are contained.
 Tutorials come in the form of jupyter notebooks and cover the classical and pre-alpha models.

 # Models

-Here we contain the Alpha and pre-alpha models.
+Here we can find the Alpha and Pre-Alpha models.

 # Acknowledgements